scott815/terrific-artichoke-112/src/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: GOVERNANCE
-    subtitle: This is an optional description for the call to action block.
+    subtitle: >-
+      Each BLOX coin represents an exclusive share of the overall fund invested and with it comes

+      voting rights.
+All exclusive holders will benefit from this and have the opportunity to vote on

+      the additions and rejections of particular assets.
     actions:
       - label: Get Started
         url: /signup